jtmonroe/jtmonroe/README.md

 <h1> Hello! </h1>
 </div>

 I am a hopeful mathematician who has found himself enamored with creating mathematical softwares.
 The more math the better!
-I enjoy learning any language or tool which will enables my work.
+I enjoy learning any language or tool which will enable my work.

 ---
 ### :penguin: About Me: